ThasuniInduma/mini_e_commerce_app/mini_ecommerce_app/README.md

 - ✨ Animations — Hero image transitions between the product grid and details screen, a tap-feedback animation on "Add to Cart", an animated cart badge, and fade transitions for splash/login.
 - 📱 Responsive layout — the product grid adapts from 2 columns (phone) up to 4 columns (tablet/wide screens) using `LayoutBuilder`.
 - 🧾 Clean, incremental Git commit history (see `git log`).
-- 📦 Release APK build (see below).
+- 📦 Release APK build.

 ## Tech stack